 We've already provided a starter guide on How to Start a Catering Business.
-Now it's time to learn how to write a catering proposal that will outline costs for your clients!
-By mapping out anticipated costs beforehand, you will avoid the hassle of disputed fees between caterers and customers.
+Now it's time to learn how to write a proposal that will outline your catering prices for your clients!
+By mapping out anticipated catering costs beforehand, you will avoid the hassle of disputed fees between yourself and your customers.
 This allows your clients to know exactly what type of service to expect before the event, and in turn, allows you to adequately prepare.
 Additionally, keeping a copy of all invoices helps you stay organized for income tax purposes.

 To help you get a head start, we've created a catering invoice that you can download for use!
 Choose from blue, gray, green, and yellow invoice templates.
 Simply click to download.